-We are offering in a best-efforts offering up to 9,202,453 Class A Ordinary Shares and warrants to purchase up to 9,202,453 Class A Ordinary Shares, or up to 9,202,453 pre-funded warrants to purchase up to 9,202,453 Class A Ordinary Shares and warrants to purchase up to 9,202,453 Class A Ordinary Shares, (the "Offering") of Aptorum Group Limited (referred to herein as "we", "us", "our", "Registrant", or the "Company"), at an assumed combined public offering price of \$1.63 per share and related warrant.
+The prospectus relates to a best-efforts offering up to 2,769,231 Class A Ordinary Shares and warrants to purchase up to 2,769,231 Class A Ordinary Shares, (the "Offering") of Aptorum Group Limited (referred to herein as "we", "us", "our", "Registrant", or the "Company"), at a public offering price of \$3.25 per share and related warrant.
 Each Class A Ordinary Share is being sold together with one warrant to purchase one Class A Ordinary Share.
 Each warrant will have an exercise price per share equal to 100% of the of the combined public offering price per Class A Ordinary Share and related warrant in this offering, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
-The Class A Ordinary Shares and warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
+We also registered the Class A Ordinary Shares underlying the warrants issued to the placement agent in the offering.